SubjectsSubjects(version: 964)

 • for demonstrating a solution submitted as a solution for an assignment in Moodle (after its deadline) – the integer part of the half of the number of points awarded for the solution (after evaluating by the teacher)

 Except for the additional points, it is possible to obtain up to 75 points.
 All points obtained during labs will be accounted for up to 40% of the final score of the exam.
-However, when a student will obtain more than 75 points within labs (counting also additional points), these points will still account for only 40% of the final score of the exam.
+However, when a student obtains more than 75 points within labs (counting also additional points), these points will still account for only 40% of the final score of the exam.

 Continuous work throughout the whole term is required to obtain the credits, therefore there will be no additional possibilities to acquire them later.